Under the Magnifying Glass: A Dissection of Hate Crime

 Hate mail and social media abuse

 A hate crime law is a law intended to deter such violence.
 Hate crime laws are distinct from laws against hate speech.
 Hate crime laws enhance the penalties associated with criminal conduct, while hate speech laws criminalise a category of speech.

 Do Hate Crime Laws Deter Criminals?

-Is it possible to successfully criminalise hate?
-Law makers agree that laws can influence beliefs, and beliefs shape behaviour, but hate crime laws are meant to justify and punish prejudicial offences.
+Is it possible to successfully criminalize hate?
+Lawmakers agree that laws can influence beliefs, and beliefs shape behavior, but hate crime laws are meant to justify and punish prejudicial offenses.

 The enhanced penalties may be something for criminals to think about, but the question remains as to whether or not stronger punishments actually keep them from committing acts of hate.